UW-ISC/hrp-portal/wp-content/plugins/gtranslate/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/gtranslate` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress
 1. Use the Settings &rarr; GTranslate screen to configure the plugin
-1. There are 4 ways you can use to publish the language selector on your website
+1. There are 6 ways you can place the language selector on your website

 **1. Floating Language Selector**
 You can turn on Floating language selector option from Settings &rarr; GTranslate screen and it will show the language selector in appropriate location (Top Right, Bottom Right, Top Left or Bottom Left).